-We are planning to complete the commissioning of PolKa at APEX as MPIfR PI instrument in 2010, and some more work still needs to be done before the instrument can start science observations.
-Apart from minor technical work on the hardware, we need to improve the calibrations, measure the actual NEFD corresponding to I and P mapping and provide an online data reduction pipeline.
+We are planning to complete soon the commissioning of PolKa at APEX as MPIfR PI instrument.
+However, some work still needs to be done before the instrument can start routine science observations.
+Apart from minor technical work on the hardware, we need to improve the characterization of the spurious polarization and of the spurious modulation of the total power, define a reliable calibration scheme, measure the NEFD corresponding to I and P in both mapping and N-on modes, provide a unique online data reduction pipeline.